Treaty of Ruby Valley (1863): Treaty

 Because the tribe still legally controls the territory, the United States Department of Energy was unable to prove ownership of land for construction of the proposed Yucca Mountain nuclear waste repository.
 It withdrew its license application for the facility.
-In 1979 Congress appropriated $26 million to settle the land claims, but the tribes refused payment.
-They said they wanted the U.S. to abide by the 1863 treaty and stop trespassing on their lands.
+In 1979, Congress appropriated $26 million to settle the land claims, but the tribes refused payment.
+They demanded that the U.S. adhere to the 1863 treaty and stop trespassing on their lands.

 In 1985, the U.S. Supreme Court ruled in US v.
-Dann, the legal case brought by Western Shoshone sisters Carrie and Mary Dann challenging federal agency efforts to regulate their grazing of livestock on traditional lands, that the appropriation of funds by Congress and the acceptance of this action by the Secretary of the Interior constitutes "payment" and puts into effect Section 70 U of the Indian Claims Commission (ICC) Act, forever barring further claims.
+Dann, a legal case brought by Western Shoshone sisters Carrie and Mary Dann.
+The Danns were challenging the federal agency's efforts to regulate their grazing of livestock on traditional lands.
+The Court decided that the appropriation of funds by Congress and the acceptance of this action by the Secretary of the Interior constitutes "payment" and puts into effect Section 70 U of the Indian Claims Commission Act, which forever bars further claims.
 It ruled that Western Shoshone title is 'presumed to be extinguished.'

-But the tribes of the Western Shoshone refused the settlement and have left the money with the government.
+However, the tribes of the Western Shoshone refused the settlement and left the money with the government.
 In another effort to close a 1951 Indian Claims Commission 326-k case, which was transferred to federal court, Congress passed the Western Shoshone Claims Distribution Act of 2004, appropriating and authorizing payment of $160 million to the Great Basin tribe for the perceived acquisition of 39,000 square miles (100,000 km2).
-The Western Shoshone had filed the original 326-k claim for payment of $1.05 per acre for 26 million acres (which they had never received from the government), but they said that it did not constitute a transfer of rights, title and interest, since the Treaty of Ruby Valley is controlling.
+The Western Shoshone had filed the original 326-k claim for payment of $1.05 per acre for 26 million acres, which the government never paid.
+Still, they said that it did not constitute a transfer of rights, title, and interest, since the Treaty of Ruby Valley is controlling.

 The Western Shoshone have conducted protests related to a number of issues as they try to protect their territory.
 They have called for an end to nuclear testing within their country.
-They have also filed for court injunctions against the gold mining that would result in dewatering of Mount Tenabo, Nevada.
+They have also filed for court injunctions against the gold mining that would result in the dewatering of Mount Tenabo, Nevada.
 The Western Shoshone have attempted to assert full sovereignty against the US to demonstrate that the U.S. does not have jurisdiction within their territory.